OleksandrYanchar/Vacancies-Parser-Bot/README.md

 ### Feedback & Collaboration

-If you have any questions or suggestions, please contact us:
+If you have any questions or suggestions, please contact me:

-- Developer: Email: contact.oleksandryanchar@gamail.com, ,
+- Developer: Email: contact.oleksandryanchar@gamail.com,
      [GitHub](https://github.com/OleksandrYanchar)

 ### Installation

-#### Please remember to create and populate the .env file with any type of installation(example in the main folder:env.example)
+#### Please remember to create and populate the .env file with any type of installation(example in the main folder:example.env)

 Detailed installation information can be found in the [SETUP.md](SETUP.md) file.